icon-project/centralized-relay/docs/config.md

       - `keystore`: The keystore for the chain currently being used.
       - `gas-price`: The gas price set for the transcation.
-      - `gas-limit`: The gas limit for the chain.
+      - `gas-limit`: The gas limit for the transcation.
       - `contracts`: The contracts for the chain.
+        - `xcall`: The xcall contract for the chain.
+        - `connection`: The connection contract for the chain.
       - `concurrency`: The concurrency for the chain.

       This is the number of concurrent transactions that can be sent when it is started.